-I Gave Up Sugar, Caffeine, Fried Food, Red Meat, and Alcohol for One Month.
+I Gave Up Sugar, Caffeine, Fried Food, and Red Meat for One Month.
 Here's What Happened.

 Like so many others, I've made New Year's resolutions that didn't hold beyond the first few weeks of the year.
 Those resolutions involved giving up the impossible (i.e. sugar) or doing the impossible (i.e. exercising regularly).